ursooperduper/ursooperduper-site-old/_posts/2015-11-29-spotify-keyboard-shortcuts.md

 - cheatsheets
 - keyboard shortcuts
 - productivity
+- spotify
 ---

-Spotify offers one of the best online music streaming services.
+[Spotify](https://www.spotify.com) offers one of the best online music streaming services.
 A free account let's you collect and listen to all your favorite albums and makes it easy to discover new music with related artists and a multitude of playlists.
 With a few simple keyboard shortcuts, you can get to great music even faster.

 [You can check out the full Spotify Cheatsheet here.](http://ursooperduper.github.io/cheatsheets/spotify/)